 Dry Needling

 Dry needling is a skilled technique performed by a physical therapist using a thin, sterile monofilament needle.
-The needle will penetrate the skin and/or underlying tissues to improve restrictions and functions for the management of neuromusculoskeletal conditions, pain, or movement impairments.
+The needle will penetrate the skin and underlying tissues to improve restrictions and functions for managing neuromusculoskeletal conditions, pain, or movement impairments.
 The underlying causative factors range from recent injuries to long-term conditions.
-Most often, dry needling is combined with other therapeutic procedures/exercise to provide you the best outcome.
+Dry needling is often combined with other therapeutic procedures/exercises to provide the best outcome.

 Dry Needling has been shown to benefit a large variety of musculoskeletal conditions.
 Some of the conditions/symptoms appropriate for dry needling include: